chef/chef-web-docs/chef_master/source/resource_common.rst

 **Install packages only when necessary**

 The following example shows how to use ``only_if`` with one (or more) cookbook attributes to ensure that packages are only installed when necessary.
 In this case, three attributes exist in the ``/attributes/default.rb`` file: ``use_openssl``, ``use_pcre``, and ``use_zlib``.
 Each of these attributes are defined as ``false`` by default.
 The ``only_if`` attributes are used to test for the presence of these packages on the target node before then asking the Chef Infra Client to complete the process of installing these packages.
-If the packages are already present, the chef-client will do nothing.
+If the packages are already present, Chef Infra Client will do nothing.

 .. code-block:: ruby